What is it?

-RSV, or respiratory syncytial virus, is the most important respiratory infection of early childhood.
+RSV, or respiratory syncytial virus, is one of the most important respiratory infections of early childhood.
 The virus lives inside the cells lining the respiratory system, causing swelling of this lining coupled with the production of large amounts of excess mucus.

 In adults, this shows up as a bad, lingering cold with thick nasal congestion and a deep, productive cough.
 In infants, however, the excess mucus can be enough to plug their small airways or bronchioles, resulting in a severe illness that requires hospitalization.
 RSV is the most significant cause of bronchiolitis and pneumonia in babies and young children.

 Who gets it?